-Do you know what a BAC, BTS or a License is?
+Do you know what a BAC, BTS or License is?
 Probably not because the education system in France is very different from the Anglo-Saxon systems.
 French recruiters may be equally clueless about the degree, diploma or training you received in your home country.

 16- Education or Training (Formation)

-In order to make your level of education clear to French employers, you need to find the closest French equivalent degree or training to yours and list that on your CV along with the original name of your degree.
+To make your level of education clear to French employers, you need to find the closest French equivalent degree or training to yours and list that on your CV along with the original name of your degree.

-If I have a 4 year bachelors degree from UC Santa Cruz and graduated in 2001, I could write my education like this on my CV:
+If I have a 4-year bachelors degree from UC Santa Cruz and graduated in 2001, I could write my education like this on my CV:

 License en Economie- (BAC + 4),